meetbrij/python-notes/docs/basics.md

 * Once we've created a virtualenv, we can activate it using source python3/bin/activate (this assumes that the virtualenv is called python3, and that the folder for the virtualenv is in our current directory)
 * Use `python -V` to verify that Python 3 is the current Python version after activating the virtualenv.
 * Use `pip freeze` to check which packages are installed, and their versions.
+* We can also pass command line options into Python scripts.
+We can retrieve them from inside the script through the sys package.
+Once we import the sys package, the argv list will allow us to retrieve the positional arguments passed into the script.
+* To switch off the virtualenv, we deactivate it with the `deactivate` command.
+This command will automatically shut down the current virtualenv